Illustration of a skinny lifter using collagen to build muscle.

 5. Organ Meats: Organ meats like the liver, heart, and kidneys contain a little collagen.

-If you want to add even more collagen to your diet, you could cook with gelatin or supplement with collagen.
-Collagen supplements are made by breaking collagen down into peptides via hydrolysis, giving it the names “collagen peptides” and “hydrolyzed collagen.”
-Both are the same.
+If you want to add even more collagen to your diet, you could cook with gelatin or supplement with collagen protein.
+Collagen supplements are made by breaking collagen down into peptides via hydrolysis, so we call them “collagen peptides” and “hydrolyzed collagen.”
+They’re effectively the same.
 You can use either one.

 A man eating a big bulking diet to gain weight quickly.
 Illustrated by Shane Duquette.